 The only problem is trying to narrow down the list.
 While these are not by any means the only ones available or recommended, they are the three I most highly recommend.

 All three are affordable and informative, making them great gifts for yourself or a friend.
 A brief description and subscription information is provided below.

 The three I most recommend are: Birds and Blooms, Birdwatchers Digest, and Birders World.

 Clicking on the link will take you to the magazine subscription information.
 Links open in a new window.

 Birds & Blooms

-A fun bi-monthly magazine (6 issues per year) for backyard birders and gardeners.
+This full color bi-monthly magazine (6 issues per year) is for backyard birders and gardeners.
 Birds and Blooms combines Americas two favorite pastimes.
 While not an indepth scientific journal, Birds and Blooms targets the down-home crowd.
 You'll find bright glossy photos and general information on backyard birds and gardens.
 Each issue offers answers to readers questions on birds and plants.

 Readers send pictures of unusual bird houses and feeders.
 You'll also find limited advertising which can be a plus.

 One of the nicest features is the "Time For A Walk" pictorial.
 A great gift for any bird watcher or flower gardener.
-Offers readers a chance to write in and
+They offer readers a chance to write in and

 Bird Watchers Digest